Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 CE: We cannot guess what happened so long ago and so far away in such a hot (supernova) environment.

 [Response: Evolution theory is filled with such guesses, but usually they are not identified as guesses.
 Instead, they are couched in impressive scientific terminology, hidden behind a vast veil of unimaginable time, and placed in textbooks.
 Radioactive decay can be likened to rocks tumbling down a hill, or air leaking from a balloon.
 Something must first lift the rocks or inflate the balloon.
-Experimental support is lacking for the claim that all this happened in a distant stellar explosion billions of years ago and somehow uranium was concentrated in relatively tiny ore bodies on earth.]
+Experimental support is lacking for the claim that all this happened in a distant stellar explosion billions of years ago and somehow uranium was concentrated in relatively tiny ore bodies on Earth.]

-Ratio of 235U to 238U.
-Why is the ratio of 235U to 238U in uranium ore deposits so constant worldwide?
-One very precise study has shown that the ratio is 0.0072842, with a standard deviation of only 0.000017.117
+Isotope Ratios.
+The ratio of the amounts of 234U to 238U in uranium ore deposits is amazingly constant worldwide.
+One very precise study showed that the ratio is 0.0072842, with a standard deviation of only 0.000017.
+132 Other uranium isotope ratios are also constant.
+How could that be?

 29.